ApocalypseCodingGroup/ApocalypticCards/README.md

 # ApocalypticCards
 A game to alleviate boredom while under "stay-at-home" orders.

-Developed during a series of live coding sessions which begand on March 28th 2020. *ongoing* This Delphi powered game aims to ease the pain of being ordered by our overlords to remain at home.
+Developed during a series of live coding sessions which began on March 28th 2020 and are currently on-going as of 5th May 2020, this Delphi-powered game aims to help while away the hours for those who are currently 'self isolating' or forced to stay at home during the 2020 COVID-19 pandemic.

+We also wanted to demonstrate that there are many approaches to solving the problems inherent in what looks like a simple task as well as show case some Delphi live-coding by a loose collection of Embarcadero MVPs.
+In particular the client-side apps employ a multitude of technologies and operating system platform targets such as VCL, FMX, Web, Windows, Linux and macOS.
+We might even stretch out and produce Android and iOS versions - Delphi can do it, so why not?

 NOTE: You do not have to wear a mask while coding but if you are sharing your keyboard or screen you do need to stay six feet away from your computer peripherals.
-We don't have to ask you to practice social distancing - you're a coder, being socially distant from The Normals is the default setting.
+We don't have to ask you to practice social distancing - you're a coder, being socially distant from `The Normals` is the default setting.  ;)

 https://www.youtube.com/watch?v=dbgaHNrDdBs&list=PL-oEujJyp0deGinpcUgiZwoa_rPnmgCwN

-## Setup a local apache virtual host server on Linux for this game
+## How to set up a local apache virtual host server on Linux for this game

 ### Your local hosts file

 **NOTE**

 > If you don't want to create a virtual host on your Apache setup, skip this step

 First you'll need to add an entry to your `/etc/hosts` file so you can have local `DNS` resolve: